SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/data-volume.md

 The Data Volume App provides you with a summary and detailed views of your account's data usage volume by data type, tier, category, collector, source name, and hosts via predefined searches and dashboards.

-Before you can install and use the Data Volume app, an administrator must first enable the feature.
-For more information, see [Enable the Data Volume Index](#enable-the-data-volume-index) below.

-The Data Volume Index gathers volume data as soon as it is enabled.
-It will not gather data from legacy versions or backfill data.

 ## Installing the Data Volume app

 import AppInstallNoDataSourceV2 from '../../reuse/apps/app-install-index-apps-v2.md';